 Laser trackers work exceptionally well for aluminum extrusion press alignment.
 Using a laser tracker, a metrology engineer can quickly capture high tolerance dimensional measurements – including conventional level and square measurements.
 Additionally, because laser trackers work seamlessly with metrology analysis software, data is presented in real-time, allowing for necessary adjustments to be made swiftly.

 One of the problems associated with the maintenance or alignment of extrusion presses, is their operating temperature.
-Traditionally, a long cool-down period had to occur before an alignment could be performed.
+Traditionally, a long cool-down period had to occur before an equipment alignment could be performed.
 Although extrusion presses still cannot be serviced while in operation, with laser trackers adapted with next-gen components, specifically the T-Probe technology used with the Leica AT960 laser trackers, metrology engineers can now attain measurements in hot areas that could not be measured before.
 This capability allows the manufacturers of aluminum extruded products to significantly reduce press downtime – one of the greatest benefits of using modern 3D metrology tools for press alignment.

 Laser tracker technology can do more than replace traditional tooling and methods, using these innovative instruments metrology engineers can inspect for: